Minimal d-Band Model for the Optical Susceptibility of Non-Centrosymmetric Monolayer Transition Metal Dichalcogenides: Symmetry of the Bloch eigenstates as combinations of atomic pseudo orbitals

-The symmetry properties of the Bloch eigenstates and energy bands is fundamental to reduce the integration region in $\bm{k}-$space and to guarantee the convergence of the nonzero entries in both $\chil$ and $\chiq$.
-These include both to the spatial symmetries corresponding to the material's crystal class and time reversal (which is a property of $H_0$, and not of $H(t)$ in general).

-Equations~\eqref{chil11}, \eqref{shg11} and~\eqref{shg22} contain matrix elements of the momentum operator between Bloch eigenstates, the latter of which have not been constructed yet.
-In this sections we address that point.
-These Bloch eigenstates for the non illuminated WS$_2$ can be expanded, as an approximation, in a basis of pseudo atomic orbitals obtained from DFT.
-Liu {\it et al}~\cite{Liu2003} have shown that the broad family of TMDC MX$_2$ monolayers (M=W, Mo and X=S, Se, Te ) in the trigonal prismatic configuration [i.e., without an inversion center, see Fig.~\ref{crystal}(b)] can be described by using only $d-$orbitals of the transition metal if the bands around the semiconductor gap (which are the most relevant for optical excitations) are to be correctly described.
-Moreover, because of the $\sigma_h$ symmetry present in their $D_{3h}$ point group, only $d-$orbitals even in $z$, that is, $d_{xy}$, $d_{x^2}$ or $d_{z^2}$, have to included.
-Calculation using DFT with plane waves show that the orbital content of the three bands closest to the energy gap are precisely of this $d$ kind.
-For each pseudo atomic orbital $d_{xy}$, $d_{x^2}$ or $d_{z^2}$ in the primitive cell, the periodic part of the Bloch orbital can be written as follows:
+Equations~\eqref{chil11}, \eqref{shg11} and~\eqref{shg22} contain matrix elements of the momentum operator between Bloch eigenstates, which have not been constructed yet.
+In this section we address that point.
+These Bloch eigenstates for the non illuminated monolayer TMDC can be expanded, as an approximation, in a basis of pseudo atomic orbitals (PAOs) obtained from DFT.
+Liu {\it et al}~\cite{Liu2003} have shown that the broad family of monolayer TMDCs with formula MX$_2$ (M=W, Mo and X=S, Se, Te ) in the {\it 2H} configuration [i.e., without an inversion center, see Fig.~\ref{crystal}(b)] can be described by using only some {\it d}-orbitals of the transition metal if only the bands around the semiconductor gap (which are the most relevant for optical excitations) need to be correctly described.
+Moreover, because of the $\sigma_h$ symmetry present in their $D_{3h}$ point group, only {\it d}-orbitals even in {\it z}, that is, $d_{xy}$, $d_{x^2-y^2}$ and $d_{z^2}$, have to be included.
+Density functional theory calculations with the VASP implementation using the projector-augmented wave method show that the orbital content of the three bands closest to the energy gap have precisely a {\it d}-character~\cite{Liu2003}.
+For each PAO $(d_1,d_2,d_3)=(d_{z^2},d_{xy}$, $d_{x^2-y^2})$ of the transition metal in the primitive cell, the corresponding Bloch sum can be written as follows: